What Is a Healthy Balanced Diet, and Why Is It Important?

 For cooking, saturated fats such as butter or coconut oil are best, as they are not easily oxidized when heated.
 And olive oil is great for adding to salads or mixing with tuna.

 Apart from the macro-nutrients mentioned above, we also need a wide range of micro-nutrients.
-Some of these will be obtained from the foods already mentioned, but a variety of vegetables, together with some fruits (preferably local grown), are also essential to ensure you get a full range of vital nutrients.
+Some of these will be obtained from the foods already mentioned, of course, but a variety of vegetables, together with some fruits (preferably local grown), are also essential to ensure you get a full range of vital nutrients.

 Do you eat a healthy diet?